Department Head

 Fax: 334-844-8307

-Another area of research is to increase access to care among Medicare beneficiaries with limited income.
-Since 2013, I have partnered with Alabama's State Health Insurance Assistance Program to implement a Medicare outreach program by offering student-facilitated enrollment events for Medicare beneficiaries.
-Over 500 students have participated in this program over the years.
-Further, through funding from Alabama Department of Senior Services, I am leading a program to increase the number of Medicare beneficiaries who enroll in low-income subsidy programs by creating a referral network between community pharmacies and state-wide Aging and Disability Resource Centers.
+Another area of her research is to increase access to care among Medicare beneficiaries with limited income.
+Since 2013, Westrick has partnered with Alabama's State Health Insurance Assistance Program to implement a Medicare outreach program by offering student-facilitated enrollment events for Medicare beneficiaries.
+Further, through funding from the Alabama Department of Senior Services, she is leading a program to increase the number of Medicare beneficiaries who enroll in low-income subsidy programs by creating a referral network between community pharmacies and state-wide Aging and Disability Resource Centers.
+More details about this network can be found at www.alpharmacycares.org.

 Investigator: Westrick SC (PI)